microsoft/Quantum/samples/algorithms/sudoku-grover/README.md

      This allows a 4x4 puzzle to be solved using 2 QuBits per number.

      The code can also solve 9x9 sudoku puzzles using 4 qubits per number.
-     However, trying to use more than 6 or 7 QuBits in a simulation becomes very slow, so here we only run it for 1 missing square in a 9x9 puzzle.
+     However, trying to use more than 8 QuBits (2 empty squares) in a simulation becomes very slow, so here we only run it for 1 or 2 missing squares in a 9x9 puzzle.

 The graph coloring code is based on the [Graph Coloring Kata](https://github.com/microsoft/QuantumKatas/tree/master/GraphColoring) with changes to allow for varying QuBits per color and constraints on Vertex colors based on initial colors when you start.

 ## Prerequisites ##